ulrik101/FoodApp/README.md

 RestaurantRanker.py give proper information from the user to the other two .py files

 After that, to use the program input the radius (in meters) around you would that you would like to search
 for restaurants within.
 Then type yes if you want to see a list of free food rankings.
-When tested we never
+When tested though we never
-found any free food though.
+found any free food.

 Also to note, if you are a Windows user I recommend that you run it in PowerShell over
 Command Prompt to allow for better scrolling